srobo/docs/robots_101/programme_structure.md

 The Virtual League is often the first chance you'll have to test your strategies against other teams.
-This uses the same [simulator][simulator] used for the pre-Kickstart activities and the includes a [simulated robot][simulated-robot] which both supports the same programming interface as your robot and as a wide array of sensors.
+This uses the same [simulator][simulator] used for the pre-Kickstart activities and the includes a [simulated robot][simulated-robot] which both supports the same programming interface as your robot and has a wide array of sensors.

 This allows you to use the simulator and the Virtual League to learn about